In our health care facilities, patients with weak immune systems are at risk when exposed to everyday germs.

 Please help us ensure that our patients and visitors are protected from the spread of infections.
 If you have an infectious (communicable) disease, inform staff when admitted to a health care facility.

 Washing your hands is the most important and effective way to prevent the spread of infection and to protect yourself and your loved ones.
-We encourage you to politely ask health care providers and visitors if they have cleaned their hands.
+In fact, if you're ever wondering if health care providers and visitors have cleaned their hands we encourage you to politely ask.

-Alcohol-based hand sanitizer which is available throughout the hospital.
-Take one squirt and rub it over your hands for 15-20 seconds and allow to dry.
+Alcohol-based hand sanitizer is available throughout the hospital.
+Apply one squirt, rub it over your hands for 15-20 seconds and allow to dry.

-Infection control staff will place a 'contact precautions' sign on your door advising health care workers and visitors of any special equipment (e.g. gloves, gowns) that they should use.
+Infection control staff will place a 'contact precautions' sign on your door advising health care workers and visitors of any special equipment that they should use (e.g., gloves, gowns).